turingschool/curriculum/tutorials/controllers/sessions_and_conversations.markdown

   * No extra queries server-side
   * No setup effort
 * Disadvantages
-  * Wide-open for user tampering
+  * User access / viewable, possible tampering
   * 4kb Size Limit
-  * Tied to a single physical machine
+  * Tied to a single physical client machine
+  * Sent with each request (increasing total bandwidth)

 There is no configuration necessary to use cookies, they're setup and "on" by default.